fastapi/fastapi/docs/en/docs/tutorial/handling-errors.md

 And **FastAPI**'s `HTTPException` error class inherits from Starlette's `HTTPException` error class.

-The only difference, is that **FastAPI**'s `HTTPException` allows you to add headers to be included in the response.
+The only difference is that **FastAPI**'s `HTTPException` accepts any JSON-able data for the `detail` field, while Starlette's `HTTPException` only accepts strings for it.

-This is needed/used internally for OAuth 2.0 and some security utilities.

 So, you can keep raising **FastAPI**'s `HTTPException` as normally in your code.